AdobeDocs/experience-platform.en/help/dashboards/guides/segments.md

 You can modify the appearance of the [!UICONTROL Segments] dashboard by selecting **[!UICONTROL Modify dashboard]**.
 This enables you to move, add, and remove widgets from the dashboard as well as to access the **[!UICONTROL Widget library]** to explore available widgets and create custom widgets for your organization.

-Please refer to the [modifying dashboards](../customize/modify.md) and [widget library overview](../customize/widget-library.md) documentation to learn more.
+Please refer to the [modifying dashboards](../customize/modify.md) and [Widget library overview](../customize/widget-library.md) documentation to learn more.

 ## Select a segment

-The dashboard automatically selects a segment to display, however you can change the segment by using the drop-down menu or segment selector.
+The dashboard automatically selects a segment to display, however you can change the segment by using the dropdown menu or segment selector.

-To choose a different segment, select the drop-down next to the segment name or use the segment selector to open the segment selection dialog.
+To choose a different segment, select the dropdown next to the segment name or use the segment selector to open the segment selection dialog.

 ![](../images/segments/change-segment.png)